-4533 METHODS OF TEACHING SCIENCE IN SECONDARY SCHOOLS Prerequisites: EDUC-3213; Admission to Teacher Education.
+4533 METHODS OF TEACHING SCIENCE IN SECONDARY SCHOOLS

-Practicum: 45 hours (EDUC-4533P)
+Practicum: 45 hours (EDUC-4533P).

 Methods and materials for instruction and evaluation in science at secondary school levels.
 The course includes a practicum.
 This course is normally offered in the fall semester.